The following field labels are predefined within Notenik, and have special meanings, as indicated below.

 The Code Field is intended to contain a code snippet associated with the Note, using a relevant coding language (HTML, Java, etc.).

-A Code Field would typically consist of multiple lines, and would be displayed in a monospaced font, and without any interpretation of the code found within.
+A Code Field would typically consist of multiple lines, and would be displayed in a monospaced font, and without any interpretation or execution of the code found within.

 The Date Field may be used to track a date of some significance.
 Depending on the nature of the Collection, the Date Field might be used to track a due date, or a date published.

 A Date Field is assumed to contain a complete or partial date, represented as a string.
 If a partial date is desired, then Year, or Year and Month, may be specified without a Day of Month.
 A Date Field may or may not contain a specific time of day.

 An Index Field can contain one or more terms under which this Note should appear in an index of the Collection.
 Multiple terms can be entered by using a semi-colon (‘;’) to end each term entry.
 A URL to be associated with the term can be placed in parentheses following the term.
 If the term should reference a specific anchor within the Note, then the anchor can be specified by preceding it with the usual pound sign (‘#’).

 A Link field contains a URL/hyperlink to a related resource.
 This may be a link to a resource on the Web, or to a local file, or to another Collection.